trevordmiller/hideaway/README.md

 # hideaway

-A native desktop app built with Electron to create single tasking sessions without distractions
+A Mac app to escape distractions

 ## Contributing